docker/docs/docker-hub/onboard-business.md

 ### Configure Single Sign-on

 The following steps will help you quickly set up SSO.
-See [Configure Single Sign-on](../single-sign-on/index.md) and [Single Sign-on FAQs](../single-sign-on/faqs.md) for more details.
+For more details, see [Configure Single Sign-on](../single-sign-on/index.md) and [Single Sign-on FAQs](../single-sign-on/faqs.md).

 1. Ensure that all members have at least Docker Desktop 4.4.2 installed on their machines.
 2. If you have existing Docker CI/CD pipelines in your organization, replace their passwords with Personal Access Tokens.